You found our list of the best virtual field trips.

 A digital zoo tour is one of the best virtual field trips for kids.
 While virtual trips may not let students see otters float, elephants play, and lions strut up close, a digital tour allows for more intimate behind-the-scenes access.

 Your class can get close with the animals and walk paths usually reserved for zookeepers.
 While you may not be able to fit 30 squirming first graders into a baby animal nursery or an operating room, the guide can easily broadcast from these venues.
-Best of all, since the visit takes place entirely online, you can visit a zoo that is otherwise far from you.
+Also, since the visit takes place entirely online, you can visit a zoo that is otherwise far from you.

 Here is a starter list: